starchildluke/nocial/src/content/posts/site-on-mobile.md

 ---
-title: 'This site looks good on mobile'
+title: This site looks good on mobile
-pubDate: '24 May 2025'
+pubDate: 24 May 2025 21:00
 tags:
   - web design
 ---